nathancarter/weblurch/doc/lean-app-plan.md

 # Plan for a Lean UI Lurch Application

-## Types

- 1. Add the next page of the tutorial that shows how to use this feature to insert some explanatory phrases between a term and its type, thus forming nice English sentences.
-Be sure to create an example document and include either its HTML or a screenshot in the tutorial page.

 ## Bodies

  1. Permit a term group's command to include "definition," "theorem," or